 This is not an exhaustive list of designations that have been given to piano techs, but these 3 are the most common.
 Even though the titles come from different sources, it may be useful to think of them in the standard trade terms of Apprentice, Journeyman and Master.

-How much does piano tuning cost?
-Nationally, the average piano tuning price in 2024 is between $150 and $250.
+Nationally, the average piano tuning price in 2025 is between $150 and $250.
 The price varies with the skill level of the tuner, location, and what is included in the service.

 This will be covered in detail a blog post soon, but in brief: